Abu Dhabi’s state fund just opened for business, right in San Francisco

 In fact, as Recode reports, the Mubadala team will be tasked, in part, with overseeing the $15 billion that Abu Dhabi has committed to the Vision Fund, which held a close earlier this year on $93 billion.
 Given the money at stake, you can understand them wanting to get more involved in what’s happening on the ground.

-Meanwhile, SoftBank is chipping into Mubadala’s new $400 million early-stage fund as a way to cement is relationship with the outfit, as well, presumably, as a way to look at younger, smaller companies that it can’t afford to waste time on now, given the checks it’s writing, which are typically $200 million or larger.
+Meanwhile, SoftBank is chipping into Mubadala’s new $400 million early-stage fund as a way to cement its relationship with the outfit, as well, presumably, as a way to look at younger, smaller companies that it can’t afford to waste time on now, given the checks it’s writing, which are typically $200 million or larger.

 As a source close to SoftBank told us a couple of weeks ago: “If you can show [SoftBank] where it can invest $10 million and make a billion, who is going to say no?
 But how many opportunities are out there like that?
 If you think about size of the [Vision Fund] and you think about what’s going to move the needle, then it’s fair to say [its team] has to invest a few hundred million in something.
 Otherwise, it’s not worthwhile.”